Terry Austin: Improving the security of web portals

 Guardian Analytics offers a patented behavioral analytics platform for protecting against account takeover, payments fraud, and unauthorized access to employee portals.
 Hundreds of companies across industries rely on Guardian Analytics daily to protect millions of consumers and businesses as well as trillions of dollars.
 Founded in 2005, Guardian Analytics has pioneered the use of behavioral analytics to detect suspicious or anomalous online access and activity that could indicate criminals are at work.
 Our customers are expanding online services and Web-based access to sensitive information with the confidence that they are secure from unauthorized access.

-Rake Narang: What changes have you seen in regards to the scope of secure or sensitive information that is now available online?
+Info Security PG: What changes have you seen in regards to the scope of secure or sensitive information that is now available online?

 Terry Austin: We’ve seen a significant expansion across industries in the ability to access information online.